hexakomp/myfirstchatbot/README.md

 ## Notes & Troubleshooting

-- The dependency filename in this repo is `requrirements.txt` (typo).
-If you prefer, rename it to `requirements.txt` and update your workflows accordingly.
 - If a script raises missing key errors, confirm the variable names in `.env` match those referenced in the script.
 - For remote API access, ensure network access and valid API keys.

 ## Contributions